 In Japan, studies are underway on the pharmacology and botany of Kratom.
 The goal of these studies is to achieve the scientific ability to identify biological material from Mitragyna speciosa.
 That capability would then facilitate regulation of the plant and enable authorities to distinguish it from other psychoactive plant material.

-In the United States, Kratom is not a controlled substance, although four states have passed laws banning its sale and possession.
-The states where Kratom is now illegal are Wisconsin, Indiana, Tennessee, and Vermont.
-Iowa and New Jersey are considering similar legislation.
+In the United States, Kratom is not a controlled substance, although six states have passed laws banning its sale and possession.
+The states where Kratom is now illegal are Alabama, Arkansas, Indiana, Tennessee, Vermont, Wisconsin, Sarasota County – FL, San Diego – CA, and Jerseyville – IL.
 Kratom is not regulated in Canada and the United Kingdom.

 The legal status of Kratom (Mitragyna speciosa) is currently in a state of flux.
 Research continues on its psychoactive effects as well as on its side-effects.
 In the meantime, age-old customs and folk-remedies are sometimes in conflict with current law.
 And current laws around the world seem to reflect social and political realities rather than bio-chemical findings.